vernonclarke/Day_R_analysis/README.md

   1. **Load Packages**

      This code will check if the relevant packages are already installed in R. If not, a prompt will appear requiring the user to select a download site for installing these repositories.
-This installation is only required once for new versions of R. Once/if installeed, the packages are then loaded into the current R environment.
+This installation is only required once for new versions of R. Once/if installed, the packages are then loaded into the current R environment.

      The required packages are [`MuMIn`](https://cran.r-project.org/web/packages/MuMIn/index.html), [`svglite`](https://cran.r-project.org/web/packages/svglite/index.html) and [`lme4`](https://www.rdocumentation.org/packages/nlme/versions/3.1-163/topics/lme) .

+     Nb, as the function `load_required_packages` checks if the packages are installed, installs them if they are not AND subsequently loads them into the current R environment, it must be run everytime analysis is performed.

 ```R